top of page

 FAN SHOP:

-Shop BayArena (BayArena, Bismarckstraße 122-124, 51373 Leverkusen; 10am-5pm, Mon-Fri; 90 mins before kick-off - one hour after full-time on matchdays)
+Shop BayArena (BayArena, Bismarckstraße 122-124, 51373 Leverkusen; 10am-5pm, Mon-Fri; 90 mins before kick-off - one hour after full-time on matchdays - - entry on a matchday is restricted to those with a valid match ticket only)

 Bayer 04 Shop (Wiesdorfer Pl.
-9, 51373 Leverkusen; 10am-7pm, Mon-Sat)
+9, 51373 Leverkusen; 10am-7pm, Mon-Sat).

 STADIUM TOURS: